federicomor/frenet-trihedron/README.md

 # frenet-trihedron
 Visual representation of the Frenet Trihedron for a parametric space curve.

+The beautiful thing that on wikipedia is known as [Frenet and Serret formulas](https://en.wikipedia.org/wiki/Frenet%E2%80%93Serret_formulas).

 [ Rappresentazione grafica del Triedro di Frenet per curve parametriche nello spazio. ]

 ## Usage